JahyaBurke/ECE285_Sauvage_Object_Detection/README.md

-# Object Detection and Localization with YOLOv3 and Faster R-CNN
+# Object Detection with YOLOv3 and Faster R-CNN

 This repository contains our final project code for the UCSD course ECE 285: Machine Learning for Image Processing.